jlindeloef/carrotland/README.md

 ## About the game
 ### Project planning
 This is my first time building a game so after I decided I wanted to create a game with something visual, not only plain text, I searched around for games that had a gameboard and was created only with python.
 I found a couple of games that I played to get in mind what a user wants while playing the game.
+In my first version of the game I had numeric rows and letters for columns but I decide to change to only numeric for the second version.
+The reason is that my daughter who is five years old loves to play the game but found it hard to use first numbers then change to letters.
+When I changed to only numbers it becaame much easier for her and it became more flow in the game.

 To create and plan the structure of the game I made a flowchart which takes me through the game and helped me with the coding.
 It shows the logic path throughout the game and can help you when you read this readme.